NETWAYS/foreman-training/plugins/08_openscap.md

     # sudo -u foreman-proxy smart-proxy-openscap-send

-Now you should find a report in the WebGUI next to the Host in the "All Hosts" view, in the Host details and "Hosts > Reports".
+Now you should find a status in the WebGUI in the Host details and the report at "Hosts > Reports".
-Navigate to that report and then press the "View Report" button to inspect it.
+Navigate to that report and then press the "Report at" column to inspect it.